 As part of our updated policies, our copywriters are required to only use stock photo websites in a bid to play by the rules, be fair to photographers, and keep lawyers out of the equation.
 Here’s a list of stock photo sources you might want to consider, where you can get photos starting at $1 per image:

-*For the record, the Pixmac link is an affiliate link (so we can recoup some of the settlement costs and support our caffeine addictions).
-It’s a relatively new company with 11 million images to choose from, at affordable prices.
+*For the record, the Depositphotos link is an affiliate link (so we can recoup some of the settlement costs and support our caffeine addictions).
+It’s a quality photo stock company with more than 31 million images to choose from, at affordable prices.

 Some photographers let people share and use photographs under Creative Commons licenses, which is an alternative to full copyright (special thanks to Vancouver photographer Kris Krug, who brought this to our attention).
 You can find millions of Creative Commons photos at Flickr.